fmillion-mnsu/cs306-s25/I_ASSIGN1.md

 1. In your client VM, open a web browser.
 Firefox is preinstalled and easily found in the left icon bar.

 2. Type `http://<router-ip>:444` in the address bar.
+Replace `<router-ip>` with the IP address you gave to your router.

     You should receive a security warning - this is because the web configuration system runs on HTTPS, but there is no valid security certificate on the router.
 Since we're just connecting to a local service running in a lab environment, it is safe to override the error and proceed.

-    You should be prompted to log in to your router - **use `admin` as the username and the password you specified during the initial router setup in Phase 3B**.
+    You should be prompted to log in to your router - **use `admin` as the username and the password you specified during the initial router setup in Phase 3.2**.

 3. You should see the main router interface - congratulations!